jaichenchlani/ProductViewer/README.md

   d.
 Search for keywords to shortlist the entries in the table.

-  c.
+  e.
 Sort by Product ID or Product Name.

 4. Product Detail Page: